 The farmland has high levels of molybdenum, a chemical element which locks up copper.
 “We need to provide additional sources of copper to get the herd cycling,” Declan explains.

-At turnout pre-breeding, cows and bulling heifers are bolused with Tracesure® Cu/I Cattle, a slow release trace element bolus that provides iodine, selenium, copper and cobalt for up to six months.
+At turnout pre-breeding, cows and bulling heifers are bolused with Tracesure Cattle with Copper, a leaching trace element bolus that provides iodine, selenium, copper and cobalt.

 Two years ago, he realised the value of the boluses to his system when he turned youngstock out to grass without bolusing.
 “They just didn’t thrive.
 We got advice from different sources and decided to bolus and that turned the cattle around.”

-Heifers are also given Copasure® to provide a sustained-release source of copper for absorption from the gut.
+Heifers are also given the Copasure bolus to provide a sustained-release source of copper for absorption from the gut.
 This steady supplementation ensures adequate copper status but avoids the sharp rises in copper levels which can be associated with copper toxicity.

 Declan synchronises heifers and achieved a 70% conception rate to first service in 2017.
 He describes fertility as crucially important to his business.
 “Any cows that don’t get in calf in the first nine weeks have to be replaced because I want a nice compact calving and a low replacement rate,” he says.

 “It is crucially important from a labour and management point of view, to be able to carry out application and other jobs at the same time, and also to have uniform batches of cattle to sell.”